Inclined Plane Preschool STEM Racing Toy Cars

 Inclined plane preschool hands-on science activity

-Experiment with a variety of materials at the base of the inclined plane, including wood blocks, plastic cups, a pile of cotton balls or a stack of marshmallows!
+Experiment with a variety of materials at the base of the inclined plane, including small plastic cups, a pile of cotton balls, or a stack of marshmallows!

 Race cars down an inclined plane to measure distance traveled